kemilbeltre/practice-code/README.md

 - Concurrency.

 ###### Emphasis:
-*You hace the explanation in each exercise*
+*You have the explanation in each exercise*